mnemnion/porch/hexahot.md

 As always, this is the rub.

 Building a solar closet is art.
-The HexaHot follows fairly standard HexaYurt practices: insulated paneling and lots of tape.
+The HexaHot follows fairly standard Hexayurt practices: insulated paneling and lots of tape.
 In this case we use a bit of wood, and as little metal as possible, mostly because the properties are all wrong for the application.

 The first step is to build the reactor.
 We start with a 4x8 insulated panel.
 The shinier side goes down, the printed side gets a coat of paint.
 We then apply any sort of coating that will stay on in hot, moist conditions, and provide the dull-black-at-all-angles trait of a good black body.
 Building it up to the point of thermal mass is counterproductive.

 Some mixture of chalks, charcoal, and glue is likely to do the job.
 Charcoal and marine wood glue, with a bit of zinc oxide paint, is what we're going for, and the charcoal shouldn't be too finely divided.
+Look into: making sure we captue as much IR as possible.
+Quartz?

-We cut small holes on both sides: one gets a fan and one gets a plastic damper sheet.
+We cut small holes on both ends: one gets a fan and one gets a plastic damper sheet.
 We then build a 2x4 frame that covers the top and both sides.
 We lay this over, add the transparent panel, and then make a tape sandwich with really burly, large, expensive tape.
 The bottom is still open.

 Assuming the yurt is up, we lay 3 pallets down and tape them to the bottom of the wall.
 They need to be insulation filled and should probably have a thin tarp over them for airtightness.
 This means being careful when populating the bottom layer!